Table of Contents

 Calculate nest notation

-Additionally, if your JSON file is nested then you must also calculate the string's path, including its nested notation.
+Additionally, if your JSON file is nested, you must calculate the string's path, including its nested notation.
 This can be achieved using an algorithm (Python) similar to the following:

 from hashlib import md5